MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-compliance-testing.md

 ---
-title: Tutorial - Implement compliance testing with Terraform and Azure
+title: Implement compliance testing with Terraform and Azure
-description: Understand how to apply behavior driven development (BDD) style compliance testing to Terraform configurations ms.topic: tutorial ms.date: 07/27/2021 ms.custom: devx-track-terraform
+description: Understand how to apply behavior driven development (BDD) style compliance testing to Terraform configurations ms.topic: how-to ms.date: 08/01/2021 ms.custom: devx-track-terraform
 ---

-# Tutorial: Implement compliance testing with Terraform and Azure
+# Implement compliance testing with Terraform and Azure

 Many times, compliance testing is part of the continuous integration process and is used to ensure that user-defined policies are followed.
 For example, you might define geopolitical naming conventions for your Azure resources.
 Another common example is creating virtual machines from a defined subset of images.
 Compliance testing would be used to enforce rules in these and many other scenarios.